To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.

 Considerations

-A waterfall chart may not be the best option when:
+A waterfall chart may not be a good option when:

 - You need a card to fit into a small space, as waterfall charts require a lot of horizontal space on a board.